top of page

 Antifragility is the quality of systems that gain strength, capability, and resilience as a result of stressors, shocks, or failures.
 A...

 The Black Swan Theory.
-How to Prepare for the Unpredictable
+Risk Management for Black Swan Events

 Second-order thinking is deep and complex.
 It considers the longer-term consequences of the initial effects.
 A manager at an ice cream...